mennohellinga/awda/README.md

 # awda
-Course project for GE3V17043: Soldiers, Guerrillas, Terrorists.
 Queries the November 2019 Iron March database, to extract information about the Atomwaffen Division.

 ## Introduction